Okay, let’s start by stating the obvious here…Disney World is expensive!

 Basically, when it comes to Mickey balloons, we’re a bit peeved that they cost so much, but like we said, we’re suckers for a little Disney magic.
 We can’t exactly blame you if you shell out the big bucks to get one — you’re at Disney World after all!
 (Real talk — we still totes buy balloons more often than you’d think.
 BUT, we still know it’s a lot of money to blow on helium and latex!)

 Let’s talk about the new kid on the block — that’s right, Disney’s nuiMOs!
-These little plushes are adorable, posable, and oh yeah, SUPER pricey for what you get!
-Each nuiMO plush is $17.99, and they’re only a few inches tall.
+These little plushes are adorable, posable, and oh yeah, SUPER pricey for what you get! nuiMO plushes will run you back $19.99 to $21.99, and they’re only a few inches tall.
 They’re basically the Beanie Babies of Disney World RN. 😂

 Plus, if you want to dress up your nuiMO in cute outfits (which is really the main appeal, right?), then you’ll need to shell out an additional $12.99 per outfit for basic outfits.
 If you want to get your nuiMo their own Loungefly backpack or Spirit Jersey, prepare to shell out even more!
 Besides looking pretty stinkin’ precious, they don’t really do much…they just pose for your pics.